Initial Steps to Starting a Cleaning Side Hustle

 If you offer multiple levels of service, using the “starting at $20” is valid, but it requires the reader to wonder what’s included and why it’s a starting price.
 You will get more response to your offer when you tell them exactly what they will pay, such as “$20 per room flat fee.”
 Tell them what to do to get this offer and how long it will last.
-You could design different offers with an expiration date.
-You could even put it on a dime sale and up the price 10 cents every hour.
+Design different offers with an expiration date.
+Lastly, you could consider put it on a dime sale and up the price 10 cents every hour.

 Getting people to take action is referred to as your “call to action.”
 Examples of this are: